California's 'Night Stalker' serial killer dead at 53

 Amid court challenges over its method of putting inmates to death, California has not executed an inmate in seven years.

-(Additional reporting by Steve Gorman; Editing by Paul Thomasch, John Wallace, Leslie Gevirtz and Richard Chang)
+(Reporting by Alex Dobuzinskis; Editing by Paul Thomasch, John Wallace and Leslie Gevirtz)